nerdslab/xbrain/data/README.md

 # xbrain / data
-This repository contains datasets for _segmenting large 3D brain image volumes_.
-You can find further details about how we apply the methods in this repo to segment mm-scale brain volumes in the following paper:
+This repository contains X-ray tomography datasets for testing segmentation algorithms.
+More details about these datasets can be found in this paper:

 __Dyer, Eva L., et al. "Quantifying mesoscale neuroanatomy using X-ray microtomography." eNeuro, [eneuro.org/content/4/5/ENEURO.0195-17.2017](http://www.eneuro.org/content/4/5/ENEURO.0195-17.2017) (2017).__